michaeltoth/projects/LendingClub.md

 }
 ```

 Next, let's extract the fields we need and format the data.
 I eliminate any fields that would not have been known at the time of issuance, with the exception of the loan_status field, which we will ultimately try to predict.
 I also eliminate a few indicative data fields that are repetitive or too granular to be analyzed, and make some formatting changes to get the data ready for analysis.

-Finally, I reduce the various loan status measures (current, defaulted, delinquent, etc) to binary outcomes of "Performing" and "Nonperforming" to create a more straightforward classification problem for loan outcomes:
+**EXPLAIN MORE FULLY**Finally, I reduce the various loan status measures (current, defaulted, delinquent, etc) to binary outcomes of "Performing" and "Nonperforming" to create a more straightforward classification problem for loan outcomes:

 ```R
 # Select variables to keep